almostearthling/when-wizard/README.md

 ~/Apps/when-wizard$ ./when-wizard start-wizard
 ```

 and the wizard application appears.
 Choose the task first and then the condition: the **When Wizard** takes care to register it correctly.
-Note that after the first time that the **Wizard** application has been launched from the command line, it will be available in the *Dash* too.

 ### The Manager